fbcmuncie/fbcmuncie_website/content/children.md

 When the first half of worship is over, a member of the FBC Muncie Leadership Team will invite all the children to line up and follow our Children’s Ministry volunteers to Children’s Church.
 Preschool children (ages 4-5) will have Children’s Church in Rm.
 102 and children 1st-5th grade will have Children’s Church in Rm.
 B01.
 You are also welcome to walk with your child to Children’s Church if that makes you or your child feel more comfortable.

-uring this second half of worship, adults will have the opportunity to hear the sermon and call of response without worrying about entertaining their children.
+During this second half of worship, adults will have the opportunity to hear the sermon and call of response without worrying about entertaining their children.
 Meanwhile, during Children’s Church, your kids will be engaging with the Bible story through short stories, crafts, games, and other age-appropriate group activities.

 When worship is over, parents will take their security tag to pick-up their children from their various classrooms.
 If you are unsure where a classroom is located, you can stop by the Welcome Center and someone there will be able to guide you.